Synopsis

 'Think Dolly Alderton, but with the sharp edges of Eliza Clark' – Independent

-In a crumbling Belfast houseshare, three women are living for the weekend, their wild friendship the core of their lives.
+Belfast: three girls are living for the weekend, their friendship the only thing that matters.

-Harley: careening from club to club, hookup to hookup, in a blurry quest for meaning.
+Harley: hurtling from club to club in a wild and blurry quest for meaning.

 But the three of them used to be four.
-And now, one year on from a tragic accident, Maggie, Róise and Harley still can’t face up to any of it: to the death of their best friend, adulthood, the future, and to each other.
+And now, one year on from a tragic accident that almost ripped the group apart, Harley, Maggie and Róise still can't face up to any of it: to adulthood, the future, or to one another.

 'Compulsively readable and brilliant on friendship and grief.
 I raced through it' – Daily Mail